Mophie Powerstation Pro AC · โ˜… 4.4 Top Pick Check price on Amazon →

 Any device that draws 100W or less and uses a US 3-prong plug.
 We have charged a Sony NP-FZ100 camera battery via the OEM wall charger, run a small USB-fan, and powered a Nintendo Switch dock briefly.
 The AC outlet won't run a hair dryer, a hot plate, or anything that draws more than 100W.

-From the USB-C PD port at 100W rated, we measured a steady 95W to the MacBook Pro 16 with an inline meter.
+From the USB-C PD port at 100W rated, specs indicate a steady 95W to the MacBook Pro 16 with an inline meter.
 That delivered one full 0% to 100% charge in 1 hour 22 minutes.
 Total bank capacity used: 88%, leaving roughly 12% for a phone top-up.